Priyansh42/Spendee-Expense-Tracker-and-Budget-Manager/README.md

 **---------------  N  O  T  E  ---------------**

-***You may find the emails of email verification and forgot password under the spam folder if not found in primary inbox.***
+***You may find the emails of email verification and forgot password under the spam folder if not found in the primary inbox.***